 2013 that set forth the requirements for State Medicaid Agencies mandated by Section

 1202 of the ACA.
 In response to the many comments to the proposed rules that outlined

 unaddressed operational questions, burdensome requirements, and the limited time

 period to comply with the federal provisions prior to the January 1, 2013 implementation

 date, CMS has authorized States until March 31, 2013 to submit their methodologies

 to CMS for approval.
 The final rules clarify that approvals of timely State submissions

-January 1, 2013 will not begin until after July 1, 2013, but will be made retroactively
+January 1, 2013 will not begin until after August 1, 2013, but will be made retroactively to